Skip to contents

 2. calibration.

 With discrimination, we refer to the model’s ability to differentiate between observations that have the event and observations that have not.
 In this context, this translates to giving higher risk estimates for patients with the event than patients without the event.
 We commonly assess this using the area under the receiver operating characteristic curve.
 However, discrimination performance does not tell us how accurate the predictions are.
 The estimated risk may result in good discrimination and can be inaccurate at the same time.
 We refer to the accuracy of the predictions as the calibration.
-Hence, hereby we assess the agreement between the estimated and observed number of events (Van Calster et al., 2016).
+Hence, hereby we assess the agreement between the estimated and observed number of events (Van Calster et al. 2016).
 We say that a prediction model is calibrated if the predicted risks correspond to the observed proportions of the event.

 1.3 Assessing the calibration performance of a risk prediction model